Aroueterra/Query_Listener/README.md

 # Query-Listener

 =========
-#### Windows form application that automates the processing of BIR FORM 2316, developed for the financial department of Convergys
+#### Windows form application that automates the processing of BIR FORM 2316

 ### Frequently Asked Questions